tcarland/transam/README.md

 #### External Tools

-Transam simply wraps the usage of common audio tools that already decode and encode the various formats we need.
-For this we choose the following tools available in all major linux distributions.
+TransAm wraps the use of common audio tools that already exist to decode and encode various audio formats.
+For this purpose, we choose the following tools available in all major Linux distributions.

   * LAME    - for mp3 files (http://lame.sf.net)
   * FLAC    - Free Lossless Audio Compression